 With the ability to communicate regardless of where they are, customers don’t distinguish between online and offline interactions, or between the different areas of your business.
-To them, you are a single brand and they expect a consistent face and voice with relevant and personalised messages across every channel and touchpoint.
-To provide an exceptional customer experience, organisations must start thinking the same way.
+To them, you are a single brand and they expect a consistent face and voice with relevant and personalized messages across every channel and touchpoint.
+To provide an exceptional customer experience, organizations must start thinking the same way.

 What is Customer Journey Management?

-To help them get there, leading organisations use the techniques and technologies of customer journey management, which is composed of customer journey mapping, customer journey analytics, and customer journey orchestration.
+To help them get there, leading organizations use the techniques and technologies of customer journey management, which is composed of customer journey mapping, customer journey analytics, and customer journey orchestration.

-Customer journey mapping helps companies visually represent their key customer journeys like onboarding, renewals, and claims, and to collaborate across multiple functions to optimise the communication touchpoints along those journeys.
+Customer journey mapping helps companies visually represent their key customer journeys like onboarding, renewals, and claims, and to collaborate across multiple functions to optimize the communication touchpoints along those journeys.

 Customer journey analytics helps measure and understand important metrics like engagement and conversion, and enables you to identify pain points and critical moments that a customer experiences across physical and digital touchpoints.

-Customer journey orchestration helps bring action to the customer touchpoints by understanding the context of the interactions and makes real-time decisions about next-best actions and personalisation of messages and communications.
-Journey mapping provides the shared understanding and visualisation of key journeys, journey analytics delivers insights, and journey orchestration provides the third pillar to turn communications into engaging conversations and continually measure and improve key processes.
+Customer journey orchestration helps bring action to the customer touchpoints by understanding the context of the interactions and makes real-time decisions about next-best actions and personalization of messages and communications.
+Journey mapping provides the shared understanding and visualization of key journeys, journey analytics delivers insights, and journey orchestration provides the third pillar to turn communications into engaging conversations and continually measure and improve key processes.

 Why is customer journey orchestration important?

-In order to remain relevant, organisations must understand how to engage with their customers across every step of the journey.
+In order to remain relevant, organizations must understand how to engage with their customers across every step of the journey.

 In order to improve the customer experience, you must identify points of friction, or obstacles across the customer journey.
-To do this, organisations require centralised tools that enable them to connect channels, create more individualised experiences and empower employees with more context and understanding of what customers want and need.
+To do this, organizations require centralized tools that enable them to connect channels, create more individualized experiences and empower employees with more context and understanding of what customers want and need.

 Click here to learn more.